timothypratley/power-turtle/resources/public/conj2017-slides.md

 ???

-* All that changed last year with the arrival of ClojureScript REPLs
+* All that changed last year with the arrival of self hosted ClojureScript REPLs
 * Now you can compile and Evaluate ClojureScript in the browser
 * All you need to get coding is a URL